-In the Second Schedule of the Income Tax Act, the Finance Act, 2021 grants an allowance to 50% in the first year of use of machinery in prospecting right and explorations, followed by equal instalments in the subsequent years.
-Machinery first used to undertake operations under a prospecting right and explorations was previously granted an allowance of 100%.
+Machinery first used to undertake operations under a prospecting right and explorations is currently granted an allowance of 100%.
+In the Second Schedule of the Income Tax Act, the Finance Bill, 2021 proposes to change this allowance to 50% in the first year of use followed by equal instalments in the subsequent years.

-The enactment is meant to align the rate of depreciation in the 2nd Schedule with the rate in the 9th Schedule of the Income Tax Act with effect from January 1, 2022.
-However, for Withholding tax, the rate for service charge income for contractors and licensees has been increased from 5.625% to 10%, while for management, training or professional fees under the extractive industry the Finance Act 2021 has decreased the rate from 12.5% to 10% for both residents and non- residents.
+The proposed amendment is meant to align the rate of depreciation in the 2nd Schedule with the rate in the 9th Schedule of the Income Tax Act with effect from January 1, 2022.
+However, for Withholding tax, the rate for service charge income for contractors and licensees is proposed to increase from 5.625% to 10%, while for management, training or professional fees under the extractive industry the Finance Bill 2021 proposes to decrease the rate from 12.5% to 10% for both residents and non-residents.